WYO131 2019 the Lite Edition

 This is not a race for beginners.
 There will be pain and suffering.
 There will be cut off times.
 Some people will not finish.
 We recommend previous gravel racing experience before taking on this race.

-The start and finish line is Lander City Park at 405 Fremont St.
+The start is at Lander City Park at 405 Fremont St.

 Begin with riding Hwy 131 towards Sinks Canyon to Mortimer Lane.
 From Mortimer, we will briefly head south on Hwy 287 before turning left onto Lyons Valley Road.
 Enjoy the last of the tarmac, until we onto the gravel at Coal Mine Road and follow it all the way to Hudson, WY.
 Kai Espresso will host Checkpoint #1, Mile 20.
 Checkpoints are the only time when your crew, or any non-participant, can assist racers.

 Next is the gravel Hudson-Atlantic City Road, BLM #2302.
-You will gradually climb through the Sweetwater Hills/Sand Draw region to Beaver Rim, where you will climb quite steeply.
+A series of rolling hills will take you to an Aid Station at mile 32.5 and a long downhill section.
+Then you will gradually climb through the Sweetwater Hills/Sand Draw region to Beaver Rim, where you will climb quite steeply.
 At the top look back at the amazing view before you head West on gently rolling terrain.

 Cross the highway and continuing on the Hudson-Atlantic City gravel road.
 We will give you a break and provide a stocked Aid Station at mile 60, Checkpoint#2 after the gravel road crosses Hwy 287.
-This road will curve west then northwest, and take you to the Atlantic City Grubsteak which is Checkpoint #3 at Mile 90.
-Slather on the chamois butter, grab a burger, and push on!
+This road will curve west then northwest, and take you to the Atlantic City Grubsteak which is the finish of the race at Mile 90.

 The EVENT SPONSORS, ORGANIZERS, PROMOTERS, STAFF and anyone having anything to do with this event ARE NOT RESPONSIBLE for your safety or well being.
 We can not stress this strongly enough… YOU ARE RESPONSIBLE FOR YOU!